Class GridGeometry

 Parameters:

 targets - indices of CRS axes.
-This is not necessarily the same than indices of grid axes.
+This is not necessarily the same as indices of grid axes.

 Returns: